vishalcargill/goodfork/docs/PRD.md

 - **Inventory model:** finalize whether inventory is tracked at ingredient, recipe, or menu-item level, and whether any location dimension is needed even in a single-tenant setup.
 - **Auth edges:** decide on password reset flow, email verification requirements, and session strategy for the simple sign up / login experience.
 - **Historical behavior tracking:** clarify how much of historical consumption patterns and feedback need to be persisted in early phases versus inferred on the fly.
-- **Pricing depth:** confirm how detailed pricing must be (single price vs variants, discounts, taxes) to support “budget-friendly” recommendations.
+- **Pricing depth:** confirm how detailed pricing must be (single price vs variants, discounts, taxes) to keep menu context accurate.
 - **Stretch analytics & accessibility:** confirm which analytics/observability hooks and accessibility investments, if any, are expected during the hackathon versus deferred post-hackathon.

 ## 12. Admin Console Deliverable (Shipped)